illinoistech-itm/jhajek/itmo-544/mp1/mp1.md

 ### install-env.sh

-This will contain the shell script to install the nginx webserver and the zfs-utils to format the EBS volumes
+This will contain the shell script to install the nginx webserver

 ### destroy-env.sh